umitkucuk/umitkucuk.me/README.md

 ## Installation

-Install all packages with:
+Installing all packages:

 ```
 $ yarn install
 ```

-Then, you can start the project in development mode with:
+Starting the project in development mode:

 ```
 $ yarn dev